nafizjiwa/Javascript-Object-References/README.md

 If we try to access a property that does not exist on that object, undefined will be returned.<br>

-       objectName.propertyName(which is not in object);// Returns undefined spaceship.favoriteIcecream; // Returns undefined
+       objectName.propertyName(name which is not the in object);// Returns undefined

 Example:<>br